syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 N> 5.
 Hierarchy
 N> 6.
 Editing

-### Normal Mode:
+### Normal mode:

 It allows you to load the grid with data while scrolling.
-This can be achieved by setting `virtual-scroll-mode` as `Normal`.
+This can be achieved by setting the `virtual-scroll-mode` as `Normal`.

 The following code example describes the above behavior.